Pro Bono Program

 - Time Commitment: 15-25 hours/semester

 The Duke Law Fair Chance Project helps North Carolinians access better employment and housing opportunities through criminal record expunction and driver's license restoration efforts.
 The project works to eliminate or minimize the collateral consequences of dismissed and not guilty charges, juvenile, misdemeanor and felony convictions, and suspended or revoked licenses.
-Student volunteers review North Carolina criminal and drivers license records to determine clients' eligibility, write client advice letters explaining their findings, and draft petitions for relief.
+The project also aims to educate the Duke Law community on how collateral consequences inhibit people with criminal records from accessing opportunities and perpetuate inequities in the criminal justice system.
+Student volunteers get hands-on legal experience reviewing North Carolina criminal and driver's license records to determine clients' eligibility, writing client advice letters explaining their findings, and drafting petitions for relief.

 - Duration: fall and spring semesters